franzheidl/JSON-Formatter.chocmixin/README.md

 ## Usage

-Select the whole JSON-Format an go Actions/JSON/Format Json and you're done.
+Select the whole JSON-Object an go to Actions/JSON/Format Json and you're done.

 ## Contributors